 Diagnosis of nontyphoidal Salmonella infections is by isolating the organism from stool or another infected site.
 In bacteremic and focal forms, blood cultures are positive, but stool cultures may be negative.

-Antibiotic resistance is more common with nontyphoidal Salmonella than with S. Typhi, and antimicrobial susceptibility testing is important.
+Antibiotic resistance has become a problem with both S. Typhi and nontyphoidal Salmonella , so antimicrobial susceptibility testing is important.

 In patients with gastroenteritis, stool specimens stained with methylene blue often show white blood cells, indicating inflammatory colitis.

 Antibiotics for high-risk patients and patients with systemic or focal infections